KristiyanGeorgiev1996/HTMLandCSSynergy/03.Front-End-Test-Automation/03.Box-Model-Containers-and-Flexbox/READMe.md

-# Front-End Layout Exercises – Programming Basics with C# 🧑💻
+# Box Model Containers and Flexbox – Front-End Test Automation 🧑💻

-This folder contains tasks from the **Front-End Layout** section of the _Programming Basics with C#_ course at SoftUni.
+This folder contains tasks from the **Box Model Containers and Flexbox** section of the _Front-End Test Automation_ course at SoftUni.
 Below are the tasks with professional descriptions.

 ## 🔧 Tasks Overview